Building More Than Houses:

 Montview sponsors new Habitat for Humanity family this summer

 May is Habitat for Humanity Month at Montview.
 For more than 15 years, the Montview congregation has helped hard-working, low-income families build their own homes.
-This year Montview is sponsoring Thaddeus Robinson and his 13-year-old son, Sean.
+This year Montview is sponsoring Thaddeus and his 13-year-old son, Sean.
 The family currently shares a one-bedroom apartment in an unsafe neighborhood.

 Thaddeus is concerned with the amount of drug use in his neighborhood.
 He knows that this type of environment is a bad influence for his son.

 “I’m so thankful for Habitat for Humanity and excited to start working toward homeownership,“ he says.

 This year’s Habitat home project is a single family, two-bedroom home at 7th & Quitman in Denver.
 The family will be a half block from Martinez Park and Lakewood Gulch Trail.